demisto/content/Packs/jamf/Integrations/jamfV2/README.md

 ### jamf-get-computer-by-match
 ***
-This command will match computers by specific characteristics and returns general data on each one of the computers.
+Matches computers by specific characteristics and returns general data on each of the computers.
-This command is a replacement for ``jamf-get-computers-match`` in jamf v1 integration.

 #### Base Command